jorgebucaran/hyperapp/README.md

 [![Travis CI](https://img.shields.io/travis/hyperapp/hyperapp/master.svg)](https://travis-ci.org/hyperapp/hyperapp) [![Codecov](https://img.shields.io/codecov/c/github/hyperapp/hyperapp/master.svg)](https://codecov.io/gh/hyperapp/hyperapp) [![npm](https://img.shields.io/npm/v/hyperapp.svg)](https://www.npmjs.org/package/hyperapp) [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "Join us")

-Hyperapp is a JavaScript framework for building frontend applications.
+Hyperapp is a JavaScript library for building frontend applications.

 * **Minimal**: Hyperapp was born out of the attempt to do more with less.
 We have aggressively minimized the concepts you need to understand while remaining on par with what other frameworks can do.
 * **Functional**: Hyperapp's design is inspired by [The Elm Architecture](https://guide.elm-lang.org/architecture).
 Create scalable browser-based applications using a functional paradigm.
 The twist is you don't have to learn a new language.